Supervised Graph Contrastive Learning for Gene Regulatory Networks: Additional Results

 \subsection{Additional Latent Space Analysis}

-\paragraph{Node-level embedding of other cancers:} Previously, in \nameref{sec:result_experiment2}, we visualized the embedding space generated by pre-trained models on the breast cancer dataset (Figure~\ref{fig:GCL-lattent-space}).
-Analogous results for the lung cancer and colorectal cancer datasets are presented in Figure~\ref{fig:zero_shot_all}.
+\paragraph{Node-level latent Space:} Previously, in Sec~\ref{sec:result_experiment3}, we visualized the graph-level embedding space generated by pre-trained models (Figure~\ref{fig:GCL-latent-space}).
+Node-level results for the breast, lung, and colorectal cancer datasets are presented in Figure~\ref{fig:zero_shot_all}.
 Since subtype data were unavailable for the lung and colorectal cancer datasets, only node-level latent space visualizations are presented for these cancers.

 These results confirm that both GRACE and our proposed method, SupGCL, yield stable latent representations for these cancers, with no observed latent space collapse.
+A more detailed analysis on latent space collapse is provided in the next section.
+Furthermore, a more detailed analysis of the latent space from a biological perspective is provided in Appendix~\ref{app:enrichment}

-\paragraph{Analysis of Latent Space Collapse:} To further investigate the characteristics of the node-level latent spaces presented in \nameref{sec:result_experiment2}, we employed Principal Component Analysis (PCA).
+\paragraph{Analysis of Latent Space Collapse:} To further investigate the characteristics of the node-level latent spaces presented in Sec~\ref{sec:result_experiment3}, we employed Principal Component Analysis (PCA).
 Figure~\ref{fig:zeroshot_PCA_analysis} displays the PCA-projected latent spaces from pre-trained models on the breast cancer dataset, along with their corresponding explained variance ratios.
 For GraphCL, which previously exhibited tendencies towards latent space collapse, this analysis confirmed that its PCA explained variance ratio was overwhelmingly concentrated in the first principal component (PC1), accounting for 98.3\%.